laurentszyster/i18format.js/README.md

 ===
 Internationalisation for texts and format strings.

-This is not a templating library, but if your JavaScript application demands internationalization and can use simple format strings for most of its text output, then `i18format.min.js` provides just that in 1191 bytes.
+This is not a templating library, but if your JavaScript application demands internationalization and can use simple format strings for most of its text output, then `i18format.js` provides just that.

 Synopsis
 ---